 From whale-watching tours to swimming with dolphins, or seals, albatross watching, snorkelling, diving, sea kayaking, and rides in glass-bottomed boats, the town once offered a marine-based activity for everyone, and hopefully will again soon.

 For landlubbers there’s the local arts and crafts trail, the Maori Leap Caves, wine tasting, the District Museum, horse trekking or golf.

-Check for updates on tracks and activities as the following may be disrupted.
+Check for updates on tracks and activities as some may be disrupted.
 The Kaikoura Peninsula walkway is a stunning route providing easy access for exploring the Peninsula and offers some of the best views of the coast, the mountains, and possibly wildlife, such as dolphins, seals, whales and birds.
 Information panels along the track give an insight into the history, geology, animals and plants of the area.
 The walk is ideal for families, with a 400m boardwalk beginning at the South Bay entrance providing accessibility to a broad range of users.
 The other main access is at the Point Kean car park.
 To fully explore and enjoy all that the walk has to offer, allow at least 3 hours to complete the whole track which extends to 11km.
 If you are short of time, there are several access points to the track which provide options for shorter walks.

 Another very popular track is the Ohau Stream Walk , which starts 27km north of Kaikoura.
 From the carpark platform you can view the colony of NZ fur seals/kekeno.
 Across the road, a short walk takes you to a pretty waterfall, where, if you’re lucky, in winter months you can see seal pups playing in the pool.
 Remember not to approach seals, and to keep quiet, and watch the little darlings frolicing in the water.